arlandgit/arlandk/_pages/workexperience.md

 * Sept.
 2008 - Oct.
 2009, Pursuing MSc. in Electronic Communication and Computer Engineering at the University of Nottingham, UK.

 * Feb.
-2008 - Jan.
-2010, Job Position: Tutor, Company: Universiti Malaysia Sabah
+2008 - Nov.
+2009, Job Position: Tutor, Company: Universiti Malaysia Sabah
   <p align="justify"> Job Description: provides academic supports for students such as arranging for tutorial class, checking and marking students’ examination papers, and lab demonstrations.